-I wrote a new article for FreePBX dashboard by Linux agent, and you can check it out first.
+I wrote a new article for the FreePBX dashboard by a Linux agent, and you can check it out first.

-Asterisk PBX has been used by many businesses today and is an excellent choice for many types of businesses and needs.
-Asterisk is powered by some very rich features; you should pay more than 10K US dollars for other platforms and PBX systems.
+Many businesses have used asterisk PBX today, and it is an excellent choice for many types of businesses and needs.
+Some very rich features power asterisk; you should pay more than 10K US dollars for other platforms and PBX systems.
 But one of the big problems in Asterisk platforms is that they are very complicated to work with and need the user to have in-depth knowledge about settings.

-One of the essential capabilities in any telephone system is reporting and monitoring.
+One of the essential capabilities of any telephone system is reporting and monitoring.
 You can find a simple report and dashboard bundled with some copies of Asterisk.
-For example, you can only have a few numbers of dashboards and reports in the Elastix, or some other ones in the Asterisk now, or FreePBX.
+For example, you can only have a few dashboards and reports in the Elastix, or some other ones in the Asterisk now, or FreePBX.

-But all of them not gives you a comprehensive idea of what has happened actually in your company and never cover all calls.
+All of them do not give you a comprehensive idea of what has happened in your company and never cover all calls.

 Signup in PBXDom from the following link:

-When you confirm your account by the link sent to your email, you are redirected to the setup page in the PBXDom website.
+When you confirm your account by the link sent to your email, you are redirected to the setup page on the PBXDom website.